top of page

 • the stigma of low expectations

-These two facts taken together were the heart of the problem and the solution at the same time.
+These three challenges, taken together, were the heart of the problem and the solution at the same time.
 Inspired by his students and his belief that all deaf students can learn at the highest level,

-he developed his teaching method by giving to his deaf students the opportunity to:
+he developed his teaching and learning approach that gives Deaf students the opportunity to:

-• understand that learning is a living progress
+• understand that learning is a living, ongoing process

 Graduating